John Todd (Canadian biologist): Harwich, Massachusetts

 Beginning in June 2001, the original structure was replaced with the first large-scale wastewater application of floating AEES Restorers.
 Twelve Restorers are arranged across the lagoon, in a pattern designed to promote a serpentine water flow.
 The installation incorporates 25,000 plants from 25 native species to remediate waste.

 Findhorn Ecovillage, Moray, Scotland

 The first "Living Machine" was created at Findhorn Ecovillage in Moray, Scotland in 1995.

 For its design, John Todd drew on the work of Käthe Seidel and H.T.
 Odum.

 The system had to accommodate wastewater from an ongoing population of about 300 residents, and a seasonally fluctuating population of as many as 10,000 visitors per year.

 The resulting installation resembles a tropical conservatory garden.

 Every organism provides food for the next step in the food chain until the cycle is complete.

 As a first-generation system, the Findhorn installation has undergone numerous changes.
-During its first fifteen years of operation it passed regular quality checks from the Scottish Environmental Protection Agency (SEPA), and was never out of compliance.
+During its first fifteen years of operation it passed regular quality checks from the Scottish Environment Protection Agency (SEPA), and was never out of compliance.